TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 ![epitome-landing-page](https://github.com/DemocracyFoundation/Epitome/blob/Development/Demonstration/epitome-landing-page.png)

 12) You can vote on the proposal by clicking on it and selecting your choice on the bottom.
-Once you did, you will be transfered back to the main page and a confirmation message will appear.
+Once you do, you will be transfered back to the main page and a confirmation message will appear.

 ![proposal](https://github.com/DemocracyFoundation/Epitome/blob/Development/Demonstration/proposal.png)